 When thinking about biomarkers, we immediately think about blood and urine markers, which involve technology to analyze.
 But there are many other types of biomarkers that don’t involve taking tissue samples that rely on different types of technology.

 Medical imaging is one of them.
 And it’s important to recognize that the work we do with imaging as a biomarker is not much different than deriving information from a blood sample.

-Prior to moderating a virtual panel on how to choose the right strategy for imaging biomarkers in Phase I oncology trials, Calyx’s Dr. Peter Steiger reviews current regulations and factors to consider when deciding between investigative site reads and BICR for clinical trial imaging.
+Here, Calyx’s Dr. Peter Steiger reviews current regulations and factors to consider when deciding between investigative site reads and BICR for clinical trial imaging.

 What the Regulators Say About Imaging Biomarkers

 In 2018, the FDA issued a guidance for industry that remains the global standard for imaging in clinical trials.
 It was developed with considerable feedback from the industry, including pharmaceutical companies and imaging core labs.

 Until recently, there were no direct equivalents to this guidance from other important regulatory agencies like the EMA or the PMDA.
 But over the past year, the Chinese NMPA has issued two therapeutically focused guidances that are compatible with the FDA guidance; One for oncology, and one for osteoporosis.

 “Deciding between BICR and Investigator reads requires careful consideration, which is why it’s very difficult to adjudicate and identify truth in clinical trial imaging.”

 – Peter Steiger, PhD, Chief Scientific Officer, Calyx